ptptiwari/AmazonReviewRecommendation/README.md

 1. Performed Text data processing and EDA on review texts to remove noise and handle imbalanced data and outliers
 2. Constructed numerical features for prediction by implementing frequency-based features like TF and TF-IDF
 3. Implemented, trained and evaluated various Machine Learning algorithms like Logistic regression, SVM and Random Forest.
-4. Achieved accuracy of ~82% and deployed the trained model to a public API endpoint on Azure ML Studio
+4. Achieved accuracy of ~82% and deploying the trained model to a public API endpoint on OCI compute instance.

 Two solution for encoding and decoding the email
 - Trying to calculate the loss and fitting the model.
 Later evaluating the model.